DreamCobbler/fiction-dl/README.md

     apt-get install libgl1-mesa-glx libglib2.0-0 libmupdf-dev

 (**fiction-dl** uses OpenCV for processing downloaded images, which requires them to be installed.
-PyMuPDF requires libmupdf-dev when it's being build from source.)
+PyMuPDF requires libmupdf-dev when it's being built from the source.)

 ## Usage